Sukiyaki Western Django: Plot

 While the native doctor Piripero tends to the gunman's wounds, Ruriko has Toshio retrieve some guns from the elderly Piringo, who reveals to him that he trained her to be a gunman and Akira was their son.
 Ruriko plans to settle the score with the Genjis once and for all by luring them with a chest loaded with gold nuggets in the middle of town.
 The Genjis are killed by the gunman and Ruriko while the surviving Heikes make their way back to town.
 Ruriko kills the Heikes and Kiyomori, avenging her son's death, but is fatally shot by the sheriff, who in turn is shot down by a mortally wounded Toshio and impaled with a tombstone cross by Piripero.
 The gunman challenges Yoshitsune in a final showdown, with the Genji leader deflecting all the gunman's bullets with his katana.
 But when Yoshitsune tries to deliver a fatal cut, the gunman catches the blade on his trigger guard, before shooting Yoshitsune in the head with a Derringer he had concealed under his left sleeve.

 After burying their loved ones, the gunman takes a fistful of gold from the treasure chest, telling Heihachi that the rest is his.
-As he rides off through the snow, Heihachi looks at the roses and slowly utters, "Love".
-The ending text reveals that a few years later, Heihachi travels to Italy and becomes the gunslinger known as "Django".
-No one knows if the roses have bloomed.
+Heihachi looks at the roses and slowly utters, "Love".
+The gunman turns to cheer the child Heihachi with some parting words before he rides off through the snow.
+The ending text reveals that years later, Heihachi travels to Italy and becomes the gunslinger known as "Django".